imsaravana369/linkedin-mcp-server/README.md

 # 4. Install pre-commit hooks
 uv run pre-commit install

+# 5. Create a .env file
+# Create a .env file in the root of the project and add your RAPIDAPI_KEY:
+# RAPIDAPI_KEY=your_rapidapi_key

-# 5. Start the server once manually
+# 6. Start the server once manually
 # You will be prompted to enter your LinkedIn credentials, and they will be securely stored in your OS keychain
 # Once logged in, your cookie will be stored in your OS keychain and used for subsequent runs until it expires
 uv run main.py --no-headless --no-lazy-init
 ```
+> [!IMPORTANT]
+> The post-related tools require a `RAPIDAPI_KEY` from the [Fresh-LinkedIn-Profile-Data API](https://rapidapi.com/fresh-linkedin-profile-data-fresh-linkedin-profile-data-default/api/fresh-linkedin-profile-data).
+You can get a free key by subscribing to the basic plan.

 ### Local Setup Help
 <details>